Mandel Public Library of West Palm Beach: History

 The Mandel Public Library of West Palm Beach is the oldest public library in Palm Beach County, Florida.
 The Library first began as a Free Reading Room for the City of West Palm Beach.
 The Free Reading Room was located in the city’s first church, the Union Congregational Church on the corner of Datura and Olive Streets.
 The reading room began in 1895 when Reverend Asbury Caldwell began collecting books for a reading club.
 Caldwell hoped the reading club would keep construction workers out of the city’s many drinking establishments located along First Street, or “Thirst Street” as it was also known.
 The reading club floundered when Caldwell left West Palm Beach.
 In 1899, the library got its official start, housed in a two-story former Palm Beach Yacht Club building donated by Commodore Charles John Clarke, a Palm Beach yachtsman, along with the collection of books from the Reading Room and a $100 donation from Henry Flagler.

-On January 26, 1924, the City's first permanent library, an artistic Spanish style building, opened alongside the Women's Club and a band shell in Flagler Park, facing the Intracoastal Waterway.
+On January 26, 1924, the City's first permanent library, an artistic Spanish style building, which was dedicated to the men and women who served in World War I, opened alongside the Women's Club and a band shell in Flagler Park, facing the Intracoastal Waterway.
 Approximately 7,000 volumes were moved to the new library, and the collection doubled in size shortly after that, much in thanks to $10,000 bequest from the estate of Marie Brown.
 In spite of severe damage from the 1928 Okeechobee hurricane which left more than half of the books destroyed and two feet of lake water and mud on the floor, the Memorial Library remained open, serving the residents of West Palm Beach until spring 1962.

 On April 30, 1962, a new city library designed by architect Norman Robson, was dedicated and opened with much flourish and public comment over its modern, colorful, exterior frieze panels.
 The name of the library at 100 Clematis Street was changed to the West Palm Beach Public Library.
 It was planned to allow for expansion for at least twenty years.